Axin2015/swirly-cpp/README.md

 source-code is [freely available on GitHub](http://github.com/doobry-org).

 Matching engines are used in financial trading systems to match buyers and sellers in a market-place.
-Traders place bids and offers into an order-book.
+Traders place bids and offers into a central order-book.
 These orders can be revised and cancelled.
 A trade happens when a bid and offer match on price.
 Market participants can see the liquidity currently available in the order-book.

 Who can use it?